Skip to Content

 Overhead view of a paddle plant.

-Kalanchoe thyrsiflora is an easy to care for succulent with paddle-shaped leaves which can have red tipped margins in the right light.
-It has the common names of paddle plant, desert cabbage and kalanchoe flapjacks.
+Kalanchoe thyrsiflora is an easy-to-care-for succulent with paddle-shaped leaves that can have red-tipped margins in the right light.
+It has the common names of flapjack plant, paddle plant, desert cabbage, and kalanchoe flapjacks.

 Active Time 15 minutes